LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 logic (to push/pop screens into the navigation stack and open/close modal bottom sheets) into a centralized component NavigationCoordinator.kt.
 Something similar was done for the navigation drawer in DrawerCoordinator.kt.
-Even the DI integration with Koin was not pain-free, the <code>:core:navigation</code> module contains some glue code that is used to work around some of the issues that were encountered.
+Even the DI integration was not totally pain-free, the <code>:core:navigation</code> module contains some glue code that is used to work around some of the issues that were encountered.
 </dd>